zenon70/rocketprogram.github.io/README.md

 abbv |meaning
 -----|-------
-GM   | gravity × mass, AKA the gravitational parameter "μ" Alt  | altitude from MSL (mean sea level) at your exact location vels | surface velocity kilometers per second* drag | aerodynamic drag based on drag coefficient and area, in newtons of force mass | total mass of object with fuel
+GM   | gravity × mass: the gravitational parameter "μ" (pronounced "moo") Alt  | altitude from MSL at your exact location vels | surface velocity kilometers per second* drag | aerodynamic drag based on drag coefficient and area, in newtons of force mass | total mass of object with fuel